How To Sing With The Soft Palate

 Open throat singing is more the intention and application of singing without throat strain, so a more literal interpretation of this figurative metaphor would be to call it “no throat” or “singing without throat tension”.
 The only element that opens is actually your vowel back into the pharynx when you raise the soft palate in the right way.
 Learning to control the soft palate correctly is one of the first things you need to do to build a strong vocal foundation and ultimately develop the voice of your dreams.

-A great place to start is this free Foundation singing lesson which will show you how to streamline the confusing learning curve faced by many singers into an effective and efficient method of learning how to sing – A strong singing voice requires a strong foundation.
+A great place to start is this exclusive Mixed Voice singing lesson which will show you how to streamline the confusing learning curve faced by many singers into an effective and efficient method of learning how to sing – A strong singing voice requires a strong foundation.

 Kegan DeBoheme is Bohemian Vocal Studio’s resident vocal coach and voice expert.
 He teaches professional singing and voice technique to students all around the world and enjoys providing tutorials like this one on how to improve your voice.